SUSTAINABLE BUILDINGS

 • Conservation of heritage features

-• Outdoor publicly-accessible and safe amenities
+• Outdoor publicly accessible and safe amenities

 • Installations or permanent displays recognizing the local geography or environment